AC Panel Velcro Melting – Causes and Fixes

 🔧 About the Velcro Adhesive

-Aircon Rescue panels use industrial-grade hook-and-loop adhesive rated for continuous exposure up to 40 °C
+Aircon Rescue panels use commercial-grade hook-and-loop adhesive rated for exposure up to 40 °C

 Under normal use and installation conditions, it holds securely for multiple seasons.

-If ambient or exhaust temperatures exceed this limit, adhesive softening may occur.
-This is an environmental condition, not a product defect.
+If temperatures exceed this limit, adhesive softening may occur.

 🛠️ Service & Repair